EthanWelsh/GeneticSudoku/README.md

 # GeneticSudoku
-Basic genetic algorithm written in GoLang to solve Sudoku puzzles!

 A genetic algorithm is an algorithm which tries to mimick the process of natural selection in order to solve a problem.
 Like in nature, each solution is made up of several genes.
 These genes are mated with one another and undergo mutations in an ongoing evolution process until a solution has been reached.